ryusei-hayashi/eggman/README.md

   - Ignore Artist: Enter the artist not to be listed
   - Ignore Site: Enter the site not to be listed
   - Time Range: Enter the time of music to be listed
-  - Random Scale: Enter the ratio to reflect music distribution
+  - Random Rate: Enter the ratio to reflect music distribution

 ## System
 ### Source Music